Newton’s Nook – 11th Birthday Release Day 1

 I appreciate you sharing your time with me.
 Have a fabulous day!

-Here’s how to win: Comment on the NND blog and Design Team blogs (see list below)!
-The winner will be chosen at random from the collective reveal posts.
-Make sure to check out each of their blogs and comment for your chance to win.
+We will be choosing two lucky winners to win a $25 store credit for Newton’s Nook Designs online shop!
+The winners will be chosen at random from the collective blog posts featuring our new products this week.
+For a chance to win, leave comments on the Design Team Member Blog Posts (see list below) from Monday April 15 through Thursday April 18.
 You will not know which blog has been chosen so the more you comment on the better your chances are of winning!
-You have until Thursday July 14th at 9pm ET to comment — winners will be announced on the blog post on Friday July 15th.
+You have until Thursday, April 18th at 9 pm ET to comment — winners will be announced on the NND blog on Friday, April 19th.

 Check out all the awesome Design Team Blogs below to enter: